Cooking ribs is like a science experiment sometimes you nail it, other times you burn them and everyone notices right away.

 Directions:

-1. Mix all ingredients in a small bowl until fully combined.
+1. Stir everything together in a small bowl until it’s all mixed.

-3. For the best results, allow the ribs to marinate for a few hours or overnight before cooking.
+3. For best taste, let them marinate a few hours or overnight before cooking.

 Smoky BBQ Rib Rub